 Every body is a perfect body, and that is not up for debate.
 That being said, there is also no shame in wanting to try out a new look.
 Body contouring can refer to any procedure that reshapes or refines one’s physique, particularly after weight loss.
 “From defining muscles, targeting unwanted pockets of fat, or tightening lax skin, body contouring can refer to surgical, minimally invasive, or completely non-invasive treatments,” says Camille Cash, MD, a cosmetic plastic surgeon.

-Below, Cash and aesthetic nurse practitioner Samantha Pang break down everything there is to know before scheduling your first body contouring session after weight loss.
+Ahead, Cash and aesthetic nurse practitioner Samantha Pang break down everything there is to know about body contouring.

 Meet the Expert

 - Camille Cash, MD, is a board-certified plastic surgeon in Houston.

 - Samantha Pang, FNP-C, is an aesthetic nurse practitioner at SkinSpirit in Beverly Hills.